sgorgun/if-else-statements/README.md

 ### Sub-task 2

-Implement the [DoSomething1](IfElseStatements/Task2.cs#L5) method in the _Task2_ class using an _if_ statement **with no** _else_ part.
+Implement the [DoSomething1](IfElseStatements/Task2.cs#L5) method in the _Task2_ class using _if_ statements **without** _else_ parts.
 The flowchart below shows the algorithm the code should conform to.

 ![Task 2-1 Flowchart](images/task2-1.png)

-The expected result table has the method outputs for various values of the _b1_ and _b2_ input parameters.
-The expected method outputs are implemented as test cases for the method [unit test](IfElseStatements.Tests/Task2Tests.cs#L12).
+The expected results table has the method outputs for different values of the _b1_ and _b2_ input parameters.
+The expected method outputs are used as test cases for the method [unit test](IfElseStatements.Tests/Task2Tests.cs#L12).

 | b1    | b2    | Expected Result |
 |-------|-------|-----------------|